hybula/lookingglass/README.md

 # Looking Glass
-Modern, simple and fresh looking glass based on Bootstrap 5 and PHP 8 (also compatible with 7).
+Modern, super simple and fresh looking glass based on Bootstrap 5 and PHP 8 (also compatible with 7).
 A looking glass is a network utility which is made user-friendly for everyone to use.
 It allows you to execute network related commands within a remote network, usually that of an ISP.

 [![](screenshot.png)](https://lg-nl-ams.hybula.net/)

-### Demo
+## Demo
 [See it in action here!](https://lg-nl-ams.hybula.net/)

-### Features
+## Features
 - Bootstrap 5 UI.
 - Real time command output using JavaScript.
 - Supports ping/ping6, traceroute/traceroute6 and mtr/mtr6.